 - You must Opt in to Sharing on the PROJECT PREFERENCES page or your

-pseudonymized DNA results and ancestor information will be missing from
+pseudonymized DNA results and ancestor information will be

 the public results pages.